 Note: tickets usually can be purchased 10-20 days (subject to rules and regulations) prior to departure.

-When you're travelling with kids, it's especially important to choose the best class ticket.
+When you're traveling with kids, it's especially important to choose the best class ticket.
 In China, most trains have four classes of train tickets: Soft Sleeper, Hard Sleeper, Hard Seat, and Soft Seat.
 Buy Soft Sleep tickets if possible.
-Otherwise buy the Hard Sleep tickets.
+Otherwise, buy the Hard Sleep tickets.